YuYeongjin/YuYeongjin/README.md

 # 🏗️ Yeongjin Yu (ユ・ヨンジン)
-### Bridge Engineer: Connecting Civil Engineering with IT Intelligence
+### BIM Engineer: Connecting Civil Engineering with IT Engineering

 I am a **Full-stack Developer** and **Construction IT Researcher** dedicated to revolutionizing the construction industry through Digital Transformation (DX).
 With 2 years of field experience as a Civil Engineer and a Master's journey in Computer Science, I bridge the gap between physical infrastructure and digital solutions.